Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Neuro-Symbolic POMDPs

+where $\Delta t = 1.0$ is the time step.
+Here the movement \emph{left} and \emph{right} is probabilistic, as it can result in the agent instead moving on the diagonal with probability 0.2.
+We have also assumed that the agent's coordinates remain within the environment boundaries. } $\blacksquare$ \end{itemize} \end{examp} {\revise To simplify the presentation, the perception function of the agent in \egref{ex:parking:model} is independent of its local state.
+However, our modelling formalism admits more complex scenarios where this is not the case, for example, if the agent were to switch to a more accurate sensor as it approaches its preferred parking spot to ensure that it parks there.}

-\startpara{NS-POMDP semantics} The semantics of an NS-POMDP $\pomdp$ is a POMDP $\sem{\pomdp}$ over the product of the (discrete) states of the agent and the (continuous) states of the environment, except that we restrict those to states that are percept compatible.
-A state $s = ((\loc, \per), s_E)$ is \emph{percept compatible} if $\per = \obs_A(\loc, s_E)$.
-The semantics of an NS-POMDP is closed with respect to percept compatible states.
+\startpara{NS-POMDP semantics} The semantics of an NS-POMDP $\pomdp$ is a POMDP $\sem{\pomdp}$ over the product of the (discrete) states of the agent and the (continuous) states of the environment, except that we restrict those to states that are \emph{percept compatible}.
+A state $s = ((\loc, \per), s_E)$ is percept compatible if $\per = \obs_A(\loc, s_E)$. {\revise Percept compatibility indicates that the agent always accesses its percept via the perception function.} The semantics of an NS-POMDP is closed with respect to percept compatible states. {\revise We would like to emphasise that (see Remark~\ref{rek1}) NS-POMDPs differ from conventional POMDPs in that the observations, $S_A$, are stored in the state space.}

 \begin{defi}[Semantics of NS-POMDPs] Given an NS-POMDP $\pomdp$, the semantics of $\pomdp$ is the POMDP $\sem{\pomdp} = (S,\Act,\Delta,\delta,S_A,\obs)$ where: \begin{itemize} \item $S \subseteq S_A \times S_E$ is the set of percept compatible states, which contain both discrete and continuous elements;